Camphor: Reactions

 Camphor can also be reduced to isoborneol using sodium borohydride.
+It can be converted to the alkene bornylene.

+Camphor forms an enolate when treated with sodium hydride.
+The enolate condenses with esters to give 1,3-diketones.

 Biochemistry

 Biosynthesis

 In biosynthesis, camphor is produced from geranyl pyrophosphate, via cyclisation of linaloyl pyrophosphate to bornyl pyrophosphate, followed by hydrolysis to borneol and oxidation to camphor.

 Uses

 The first significant manmade plastics were low-nitrogen (or "soluble") nitrocellulose (pyroxylin) plastics.
 In the early decades of the plastics industry, camphor was used in immense quantities as the plasticizer that creates celluloid from nitrocellulose, in nitrocellulose lacquers and other plastics and lacquers.